 What Are the Different Types of Coffee Plants?

 There are two different types of coffee plants that coffee beans grow on.

-The first is Robusta, otherwise known as Coffea robusta, or Coffea canephora.
+The first is Robusta, otherwise known as Coffea robusta or Coffea canephora.
 Robusta coffee is known for its earthy notes.
-It is bold and starts off bitter and a bit grainy, but ends with a smooth peanut buttery aftertaste.
+It’s bold and starts off bitter and a bit grainy but ends with a smooth peanut butter-like aftertaste.

 The second type is Arabica or Coffea arabica.
-For those who don’t like the harsher taste of Robusta beans, Arabica beans may be the way to go.
-The reason for this is that Arabica beans are both sweeter and softer than Robusta beans.
+For those who don’t like the harsher taste of Robusta beans, the sweeter and softer flavor of Arabica beans is a great alternative to Robusta beans.

-Arabica has notes of sugar, berries, and fruit to it.
-Their acidity is also higher, with that winey taste that characterizes coffee with excellent acidity.
+The flavor profile for Arabica has notes of sugar, berries, and fruit.
+Their acidity is also higher, with that wine-like taste that characterizes coffee with excellent acidity.

-Did you know that the coffee bean is actually considered a seed is known as a coffee cherry?
+Did you know that the coffee bean is actually considered a seed, known as a coffee cherry?
 It usually takes a newly planted coffee tree anywhere from two to four years to grow beans that are ripe enough to harvest.

-Once the berries, otherwise known as cascara or coffee cherries, turn a ripened red color, they are harvested.
+Once the berries, otherwise known as coffee cherries, turn a ripened red color, they are harvested.